 Eating more healthfully and avoiding overly fatty and processed foods will also improve brain health.
 Some research shows supplementation with vitamins, especially Vitamin K and Omega-3s, can help reduce risk of developing dementia.

 Challenging your cognition, and maintaining engagement with cognitive tasks will also help to strengthen your brain.
 The process of learning may increase neural connections in the brain, essential for communication, memory, and other cognitive functions.

 Meditation and mindfulness has been shown to increase grey matter in the brain, unequivocally improving cognition and brain health.

 Family conflict abounds in the diagnosis of dementia- seek out support groups through the Alzheimer's Association.

-Looking for cognitive solutions for someone with a stroke and dementia?
+Looking for cognitive solutions for someone with a brain injury or stroke?
 Check out Neofect Cognition and the Neofect Smart Pegboard.